speciationgenomics/speciationgenomics.github.io/_pages/0_Logging_on.md

 #### Logging on

 If you are using a Mac or Linux machine, you will need to open a `terminal` window.
 If you are using a Windows machine, start [MobaXterm](https://mobaxterm.mobatek.net/) or "Ubuntu on Windows" to get a `terminal`.
+For MobaXterm users, we recommend to go to "Settings" and change the "Persistent home directory" to a directory of your choice.

 To connect to the Amazon cloud, we use the command `ssh`.

 `ssh` stands for [secure shell](https://en.wikipedia.org/wiki/Secure_Shell) and is a way of interacting with remote servers.
 You will need to log in to the cluster using a keyfile that has been generated for you and sent via email.

-Firstly, download the keyfile and open a terminal window.
+To log on, we will need the keyfile you got from Physalia.
+If this was the cluster/server of your institution, you would not need that but use a password instead.

-Then copy it into your home directory (change the number to the user number assigned to you)
+First, copy the keyfile into your home directory (change the number (123) to the user number assigned to you).

 ```shell
 cp c123.pem ~